m-soro/Project_1/README.md

 - This is where I created an inner menu drop down, now the problem is that playing area is getting smaller and smaller as I am adding another layer on top of the screen.
 - I fixed this by inverting the color of the ball and toggling between showing and hiding the inner menu.
 Now the app has a header and the ball bounces in full screen.
 - The mode selection options are all related so its only one function.
 The sounds and background are separate.
 At first I was hardcoding a function that closes the inner menu when other options are clicked but it would for some and will not for others.
-- I the created a separate function that will just close the inner menu regardless of what is clicked.
+- The solution was to create a separate function that will just close the inner menu regardless of what is clicked.

 **Design and Flourishes**